MaxC0d3/image-uploader/README.md

 # Next.js & NextUI Template

-Here is a fullstack challenge to create an image uploader in the cloud using cloudbinary and nextjs.
+Here is a fullstack challenge to create an image uploader in the cloud using cloudinary and nextjs.

 ## Technologies Used